artfulgarfunk/CV/README.md

 #### University of Liverpool (September 2011 - July 2015)

 - BSc.
 Zoology (2:1)
-- I focused on evolutionary ecology, evolutionary psycology, population dynamics and behavioural ecology, and wrote my dissertation on the phenotypic plasticity of the Venus Fly Trap, testing the viability of carnivory as an evolutionary strategy.
+- I focused on evolutionary ecology, evolutionary psychology, population dynamics and behavioural ecology, and wrote my dissertation on the phenotypic plasticity of the Venus Fly Trap, testing the viability of carnivory as an evolutionary strategy.

 ## Interests
 - Generally picking up random skills: building a custom PC, memorizing a pack of cards, learning new juggling patterns, solving a Rubik's Cube in less than three minutes, playing chess etc.